ArminKleinert/Lyra/README.md

 Current version: 0.8.1

+This project has been superseded by Neon Lyra (https://github.com/ArminKleinert/NeonLyra)

 ## Goals and priorities:

 - The top goal is to finish something simple.
 The project will be slowly iterated upon.